 We are able to keep a few days of food for our crew, even with our tiny fridge.
 We supplement with delish organically grown local produce.
 Our meals range from fish tacos to huge chef salads, and everything in between.
 And, of course, dessert, which often is S’Mores around the fire.

 RV For Everyone

-Bob Dotson, from American Story, once described us beautifully.
-He said, “We’d be the first in line on the Oregon Trail.”
+Bob Dotson, from American Story, once said we would “be the first in line on the Oregon Trail.”
 We are definitely trailblazers, adventurers and we love to challenge the status quo.
 This is why the full-time RV lifestyle has suited us so well.
 We can go anywhere at any time on a whim.
-And if we ever are at a loss for a destination, we either check out awesome sites like Pinterest and GO RVing for inspiration or we simply drive, destination unknown.
+And if we ever are at a loss for a destination, we either check out awesome sites like Pinterest, or TravelingMom for inspiration or we simply drive, destination unknown.

-The point is there is an RV for everyone.
-No matter who you travel with, where you go, what you do, RVing will always be the best way.
+The point is there is an RV and an RV experience for everyone.
+No matter who you travel with, where you go, what you do, RV travel will always be the best way.
 Always.